PSD2 Regulation: How To Achieve Client-Side Compliance [White Paper]

 The Directive (EU) 2015/2366 — better known as Payment Services Directive 2 (PSD2) — is the successor to PSD, a 2007 EU Directive administered to regulate payment services within the European Union.

-PSD2 can then be seen as an improvement to the previous directive, namely by reducing liability for unauthorized payments, granting unconditional refundright for direct debits, and removing surcharges for the use of a consumer credit or debit card.
+PSD2 can then be seen as an improvement to the previous directive, namely by reducing liability for unauthorized payments, granting unconditional refund rights for direct debits, and removing surcharges for the use of a consumer credit or debit card.

-Although PSD2 has been passed during late 2015, it only entered into application January 2018.
+Although PSD2 was passed in late 2015, it only entered into application in January 2018.
 Financial institutions were urged to adopt proper measures to ensure the required strict security requirements.
-Still, there's much resistance towards the adoption of PSD2.
+Still, there's much resistance to the adoption of PSD2.

-Our PSD2 white paper serves as a quick comprehensive guide of client-side PSD2 mandates and how financial institutions can address them to achieve compliance.
+Our PSD2 white paper serves as a quick comprehensive guide to client-side PSD2 mandates and how financial institutions can address them to achieve compliance.

 For long, information security has focused solely on the server-side.
 Because user data was only stored on backend servers, institutions invested mostly in firewalls and other network security measures.